The 4 common obstacles for working in the UK are

 The biggest obstacle to come to the UK is Visa - if you can solve this issue, then it's a battle half won.
 People in the healthcare like doctors, nurses, audiologist are all well sought after as there is a huge shortage and will be easier for these people to get jobs, especially if you are ready to initially work in the more rural area of the country.
 Getting a visa is not easy and I would advise you to get all the information you can by your own research, before relying on someone who says they know.
 Use registered and well-known agents for helping with visa applications as they know the exact formats and that need to be done correctly and it will be well worth spending the extra money.

-For writing your exams you will get Visit Visa - just have all the paperwork ready before you apply for the exam as you do not want to waste precious time 'gettings papers ready' once you get an exam date.
+For writing your exams you should normally get Visit Visa - just have all the paperwork ready before you apply for the exam as you do not want to waste precious time 'gettings papers ready' once you get an exam date.
 After passing your exams getting a visa is the biggest hurdle that stands in front of you.

 Getting a work visa is easy for jobs mentioned on the ' Occupation Shortage list'.
 You will need a Tier 2 visa requiring an employer to sponsor the applicant.
 If your spouse can get a work visa then it may be easier for you to move to the U.K. than as a dentist.
 (Please bear in mind that this list keeps changing and is always being updated, so kindly keep checking it).

 Another option a 'Work Visa' is if there are dentist jobs advertised and none from the UK /EU has applied for it (so jobs still showing which are 3 months old on different websites), then the potential employer can submit a work visa application in your name.
-This is a very difficult process for the employers, I know only very few people who are able to do this for you here (some hospitals and practice owners with many practices / co-operates) and usually, you are contract bound for up-to 3 years with them.
+This is a very difficult process for the employers, I know only very few people who are able to do this for you here (some hospitals and practice owners with many practices / corporates) and usually, you are contract bound for up-to 3 years with them.

 Another option is to get a student visa - but that has additional expenses, but now that the 'post-study work visa' scheme is opened up, once you join any course you / your spouse could stay back and make your network and connections and even start work in the 2 years (obviously after passing relevant exams here) while you find someone to sponsor your work visa.